epsilon537/boxlambda/docs/forth-c-ffi.md

 ## Register Usage

-When C code calls a Forth Word, or a Forth Word calls C we have to consider both the [RISC-V C ABI](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf) and the Mecrisp Quintus Forth register usage convention.
+When C code calls a Forth Word, or a Forth Word calls C, we have to consider both the [RISC-V C ABI](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf) and the Mecrisp Quintus Forth register usage convention.